Views Navigation

 Today

 Want to know more about nature?
 Flora, fauna, geology, clouds, water, you name it: our trusty crew of volunteer naturalists can enlighten you while on a pleasant stroll in the San Juan Mountains.
-The fun, fact-filled nature hike is moderate.
-We’ll be moving at a “walking” pace for around 1-2 miles.
-Wear walking shoes and
+Every Friday from June through August, SJMA is offering this fun, fact-filled, moderate nature hike.
+We’ll be moving at a “walking” pace

 Star Party at the Nature Center